telesoho/vscode-markdown-paste-image/README.md

 ## Usage

-1. capture screen to clipboard
+1. Capture screen to clipboard
 1. Open the command palette: `Ctrl+Shift+P` (`Cmd+Shift+P` on Mac)
 1. Type: "Markdown Paste Image" or you can use default keyboard binding: `Ctrl+Alt+V` (`Cmd+Alt+V` on Mac).
 1. Image will be saved in the folder that contains current editing file